-To manage the liquidity requirements, the Group makes short-term forecasts for cash flows based on estimated financial needs determined by the nature of operating activities and maintains unused credit line facilities (see note 18(b)).
-Typically the Group ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 60 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
+To manage the liquidity requirements, the Group makes short-term forecasts for cash flows based on estimated financial needs determined by the nature of operating activities and maintains unused credit line facilities.
+Typically the Group entities ensures that those have sufficient cash on demand to meet expected operational expenses for a period of 60 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.

 The Group has significant contractual commitments for the purchase and construction of property, plant and equipment (see note 25).
-Management believes that the proceeds from the loans and borrowings, credit lines and cash flows from operating activities will be sufficient to finance the capital expenditure projects.
+Management believes that the cash and cash equivalents held by the Group, proceeds from loans and borrowings and credit lines and cash flows from operating activities will be sufficient to finance the capital expenditure projects.